Sunsafe Rx Review - Does It Protect from Harmful UV Rays?

 Selenium 20 mcg

 Selenium is a mineral found in soil.
 It’s another powerful antioxidant that protects cells from damage.
-Some evidence shows that it may reduce the odds of prostate cancer.
-However, according to WebMD, selenium supplementation could increase the risk of non-melanoma skin cancer.

 Part of the carotenoid family, Lycopene is a bright red, phytochemical found in various vegetables and fruits like tomatoes, watermelons, guavas, papayas, and grapefruit.
 It’s high in antioxidants that help fight free-radicals in the body.

 Omega-3 fatty acids are essential nutrients for human health and are good for your body and brain.
-Some common sources of fish oil come from cold water fish, like tuna, wild-caught salmon, herring, whitefish, sardines, and anchovies.
+Some common sources of fish oil come from cold-water fish, like tuna, wild-caught salmon, herring, whitefish, sardines, and anchovies.
 You’ll also find omega-3 oil is some seeds and nuts, such as flaxseed and walnuts, and flaxseed.

 You can purchase Sunsafe Rx from the company’s website or on Amazon.
 It is available in three different sizes, and you have the option to make a single purchase or subscribe for a free lifetime shipping when purchased directly from the manufacturer.